Updated: 6 days ago

-The positive emotions continued, the highlight of which was our trip to the theatre to see the Circus of Horrors.
-The theatre atmosphere is always an experience that creates a positive bubble of emotions and for an empath, it is quite a buzz of positivity!
+The positive emotions continued, the highlight of which was our trip to the theater to see the Circus of Horrors.
+The theater atmosphere is always an experience that creates a positive bubble of emotions and for an empath, it is quite a buzz of positivity!

 Adjusting back to the routine of family life entwined with study while contemplating the madness of the Social Science degree workload starting in a week.